 7. Embrace guidelines.

 A learner once asked me if more calligraphy practice means that you eventually won’t need to draw guidelines.
-The answer — in my experience, at least — is no. Guidelines are just part and parcel of calligraphy!
-No matter what your skill level is, guidelines show you where to write and how big to make the letters.
+The answer — in my experience, at least — is no. Guidelines are just part and parcel of creating quality calligraphy.
+No matter what your skill level is, guidelines show you where to write and what size to make the letters.

-Yes, guidelines take time to draw, but you can consider them part of the meditative process of creating intricate lettering!
+Yes, guidelines take time to draw, but they’re part of the meditative process of creating intricate lettering.

 8. Accept that you’re constantly improving.

 Before I let you go, I’d like to remind you to be sure and clean off your nibs in water and wipe them dry with a non-fibrous cloth (or a paper towel) after every calligraphy practice session.
 This will ensure that none of your nibs fall victim to rust!
-If you have any questions or comments about practicing, please feel free to contribute to the comments.
-I’m always glad to clarify concepts — or read your tips!
+Thanks so much for reading, and I hope the tips in this article come in handy as we welcome the new year.

 Warmly,